ETSI standardizes new Secure Platform to address IoT, 5G, and security sensitive sectors

 Trust and privacy together with cost and flexibility are key to security solutions for many applications in today’s digital world.
 To address this challenge, ETSI Technical Committee Smart Card Platform, who standardized the former generations of SIM cards, has been working on a brand-new security platform called Smart Secure Platform (SSP).
 The ETSI committee is pleased to unveil the first three technical specifications to launch this new security platform.

 “ETSI has specified the first SIM card in the late 1980s as well as the secure platform for all the following generations of SIMs.
-With 5G and IoT coming up, there was a need to go beyond this field proven platform and think of innovative form factors and features that would address new market requirements and provide a secure platform for all security sensitive industry sectors” says Klaus Vedder, Chairman of the ETSI Technical Committee Smart Card Platform.
+With 5G and IoT coming up, there was a need to go beyond this field proven platform and think of innovative form factors and features that would address new market requirements and provide a secure platform for all security sensitive industry sectors” says Klaus Vedder, Chair of the ETSI Technical Committee Smart Card Platform.

 The ETSI Smart Secure Platform offers an open platform for multiple applications with various physical interfaces and form factors.
 The new flexible file system and built-in capabilities support several authentication methods, as well as features defined for a UICC - the current security platform used, for instance, for the SIM card - such as a toolkit or a contactless interface.
 SSP is a highly secure, scalable, thus cost-efficient solution optimized to fit many requirements, from IoT applications to complex solutions, hosting several applications such as banking and payment, ID management and access to mobile networks.
 Furthermore, the SSP is backwards compatible to the UICC.